MotusPilobolus/fortyJavascriptProjectsAprilMay/README.md

 **Update 5/4/2022** - *Dang, y'all.
 I read "simple" and my brain saw "quick" - these projects are fun but time intensive!
 So we're extending this project through May.*

+**Update 5/25/2022** - *Somehow messed up my npm and had to fully uninstall and reinstall it to avoid each npm install command line invocation from taking a full hour.
+Never a dull day learning with JS*

 Completing 40 simple Javascript projects in the month of April 2022, using Vanilla, React, and Typescript Source for projects: https://www.freecodecamp.org/news/javascript-projects-for-beginners/